gitlabhq/gitlabhq/doc/user/permissions.md

 [^1]: If **Allow guest to access builds** is enabled in CI settings
 [^2]: Not allowed for Guest, Reporter, Developer, Master, or Owner

+**A user with master permission can only add new members to a group project not the group itself**

 ## Group

 Any user can remove themselves from a group, unless they are the last Owner of